veliovgroup/Meteor-Files-Demo/README.md

 git push heroku master
 ```
  - Go to `https://<your-app-name>.herokuapp.com`
- - If you app has errors:
+ - If your app has errors:
    * Check logs: `heroku logs --tail`
    * Try to run locally and debug: `heroku run node`